 What is the difference between Social Security disability and Supplemental Security Income (“SSI”)?

-The SSA also requires the applicant to have a sufficient work history to qualify for Social Security Disability Insurance (“SSDI”) benefits.
+An applicant must have a sufficient work history to qualify for Social Security Disability Insurance (“SSDI”) benefits.
 Based upon the applicant’s age, he or she must have worked for a specified number of years.
 The applicant also must have worked at least some of those years recently.
 This is because SSDI benefits are “earned” with the contributions applicants have made through their Social Security taxes.
 Some blind applicants do not need to meet the recent work test.

 When should I file for disability?

 To qualify for benefits, a person must be disabled for a minimum of 12 consecutive months.
-Thus, it may not be a good idea for a person to file an application for benefits as soon as he or she becomes unable to work because it may be difficult to prove the disability will last for at least one full year.
 The initial decision can take a number of months.
 If your claim is denied — which happens in a large majority of cases — the time it takes to appeal can last a year, two years or longer, depending on where you live.
-It is often wise to start early.
+It is often wise to apply as soon as you are aware that your disabling condition may last 12 months or longer.

 How does the Social Security Administration evaluate my disability application?